The Gillian Debugger

 Setup

-The debugger is used via a custom VSCode extension, found under the debugger-vscode-extension/ directory in the repo.
+The debugger is used via a custom VSCode extension, found under the debug-ui/ directory in the repo.

 To try out the debugger, follow these steps: